Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- Tatum's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Giving up 109.8 points per contest, the Heat are the second-ranked team in the NBA on defense.

-- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per game.
+- On the glass, the Heat are ranked sixth in the league, conceding 41.9 rebounds per game.

-- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per contest.
+- Looking at assists, the Heat are 14th in the league, allowing 25.6 per contest.

-- Looking at 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Jayson Tatum vs. the Heat